Report: Reed signs offer sheet with Jazz

 When the Sixers agreed to have Montrezl Harrell return on a one-year deal Thursday night, a Sixers source told NBC Sports Philadelphia that the move didn’t change the team’s desire to bring back Reed.
 We’ll see whether the Sixers, who have also added center Mo Bamba in free agency, are ultimately willing to pay what’s required to retain Reed.

-The 58th pick in the 2020 NBA draft, Reed eventually earned the No. 1 backup center role last season and did well in the playoffs behind Joel Embiid.
+The 58th pick in the 2020 NBA draft, Reed eventually earned the No. 1 backup center role last year and did well in the playoffs behind Joel Embiid.
 According to Cleaning the Glass, the 24-year-old ranked in the 99th percentile for steal rate and 94th percentile for block rate among centers.
+If he stays in Philadelphia, Reed would play for a new head coach in Nick Nurse, whose Toronto team led the NBA in defensive turnover percentage last season.

+In our view, Reed has also provided substantial intangible value for the Sixers.
+He's worked to be a more dependable, less mistake-prone player while continuing to give exceptional energy and effort.
+And in moments where teammates were openly frustrated with him last postseason, Reed kept his composure (and confidence).